 - The cost of full-service junk removal ranges from roughly $100 to $850, while dumpster rentals range from about $400 to $1,000.

 - Junk removal costs mostly depend on what you’re getting rid of, the type of service you want, the company you choose, how far the landfill or recycling center is and your local dumping or recycling fees.

 Junk removal is a broad term that covers a lot of different services.
 While full-service junk removal may be what many people think of when the topic comes up, junk removal services actually vary quite a bit.
 We’ve broken down the different types of junk removal and average costs below to help you find the right service for your needs.

 Full-service junk removal

-Full-service junk removal is helpful if you’re trying to quickly get rid of items you can’t easily haul off yourself.
-It’s a good option for getting rid of old furniture before a move or clearing out abandoned spaces.
+Full-service junk removal is helpful if you’re trying to quickly get rid of items that you can’t easily haul off yourself.
+It’s a good option for things like getting rid of old furniture before a move or clearing out abandoned spaces.

 If you pay for full-service junk removal, a crew of junk removers will show up at your home, haul your junk out, put it in their truck and take it to a recycling or waste disposal facility.
 As a bonus, full-service junk removal usually also includes a general cleanup of the space where the junk was.